aviwidgerson8/aviwidgerson8.github.io/posts/UPSC - Blog/Notes/Learning Notes/Current Affairs/Consolidations/Daily News Analysis/Insights IAS/2020/insights-ias-nov-2020-news-notes/index.md

 ## 28th November
 - [ ] What is the case if Nominated member becomes a member of party within 6 months after becoming MP/MLA by nomination ?
-- [ ] #committees : What are the recommendations of Dinesh Goswami Committee regarding Anti-Defection Law ?
 - [ ] Is Anti-Defection law applicable to Speaker ?
 - [ ] What is ADMM-Plus ?
 Who are its members & dialouge partners ?
 What are the subjects of discussion & cooperation ?
 - [ ] What is Humanitarian Mine Action ?
 - [ ] What are Non-Debt Capital Reciepts ?
 - [ ] What is NIIF ?
 What is its Debt-Platform ?
 - [ ] What are Alternative Investment Funds ?
 What are different categories within it ?
-- [ ] #tiger-reserves : Pilibhit Tiger Reserve ?
 - [ ] What is Global Tiger Initiative ? by World Bank ?
 What is Global Tiger Initiative Council ?
 What are its functions ?
 What is its mandate ?
 What has it done till date ?

 ## 30th November